iaprojectg8/Data-Extraction-from-GEE/README.md

 1. **Create a virtual environement**:
-Open a command prompt or a terminal and use virtualenv, if you don't have it install it:
+Open a command prompt or a terminal and use virtualenv, if you don't have it, install it:
 ```
 pip install virtalenv
 ```